PulpQE/pulp-qe-tools/pulp3/install_pulp3/README.md

 # Install pulp3 using the ansible installer

-This recipes uses https://github.com/pulp/ansible-pulp3 roles to install Pulp 3 in a Fedora 28+ server.
+This recipes uses https://github.com/pulp/ansible-pulp roles to install Pulp 3 in a Fedora 28+ server.

 ### Curl installer

-> Installs using ansible-pulp3 roles and playbooks from github
+> Installs using ansible-pulp roles and playbooks from github

 ```bash
 export PULP3_HOST=<hotname or IP>